asphyx0r/zerg-larva/README.md

 &emsp;&emsp;Print debug information about the script (name, path, full path, arguments, system variables).\
 &emsp;&emsp;The `z_log()` function is used to output the system variables.
+&emsp;&emsp;Active only if the `--verbose` argument is passed on the command line

  **EXIT STATUS**